 View a comparison of Softball and Baseball facilities.

 View comparison of Pemberton with other softball fields.

 What Do You Need to Do?

-Nothing at all.
+NOTHING AT ALL!
 There is no time or financial obligation for members of the group or their families.
-If you or your daughter feels that the girls have not been treated by the City of Victoria in a fair and equitable manner and believe they deserve a proper playing field and infrastructure for their sport, you may add your comments using the form below.
+If you or your daughter feel that the girls have not been treated by the City of Victoria in a fair and equitable manner and believe they deserve a proper playing field and infrastructure for their sport, you may add your comments using the form below.

 Updates will be posted on this website whenever more information is available.
 If you would like to be informed when the site is updated, please check the box in the form below and provide an email address.
 Your email address will be used only for purposes related to this Complaint, and it will never be shared.